Responding to Conundrum

 You don’t desire for the pain to stop.
 That way of thinking about emotion is fundamentally flawed.
 It’s a kind of homunculus fallacy.

 Desire doesn’t start out as being “for” anything.
 It is preconscious.
 If you break your leg, the nerves in your leg send information to your brain that simply conveys that something bad happened to your leg.
 They have location information and they signal “injury”.
-This then generates motivation to do something.
-It’s not the conscious recognition that your leg is broken that generates the pain.
+This then generates the motivation to do something.
+It’s not the conscious recognition that your leg is broken that causes the pain.
 It’s the nerves firing in the leg.
 The conscious idea of what to do is secondary.
-A desire “for” something is secondary.
+A desire for something is secondary.
 That can only come later, once the motivation has been processed through an idea to become an intention.

-If you break your leg, there might not be anything you can do about it, although screaming might be a useful action (it could bring help).
+There might not be anything you could do about a broken leg, However, there is typically something you could do, such as calling for help, and keeping the leg still.
 If your leg is blown off by a land mine, you’re motivated to get help quickly so you don’t die.
 Maybe your leg can be saved.
-There are lots of things you might be able to do, but the nerves in your leg don’t know anything about that stuff, nor does the emotion center in your brain.
-That level of understanding arises in consciousness after a lot of information has been integrated into ideas.
-Desire/motivation precedes intention.
+There are various things that you could do, but the nerves in your leg don’t have that knowledge, nor does the emotion center in your brain.
+The idea of what to do comes later, after information from the senses has been integrated with background knowledge.
+The motivation to do something precedes the idea of what to do.

 Pain and pleasure are symmetric.